-When you are eager to make a recipe that calls for brown sugar but you don't have any in the cupboard, you can save yourself a trip to the grocery store.
+When you are eager to make a recipe that calls for brown sugar, but you don't have any in the cupboard, you can save yourself a trip to the grocery store.
 This easy recipe takes just five minutes and uses only two ingredients: sugar and molasses.
-In fact, brown sugar couldn't be easier to make.
+Brown sugar couldn't be easier to make.
 You may never need to buy it again.

 The recipe has three variations: making light brown sugar from white sugar, making dark brown sugar from white sugar, and making dark brown sugar from light brown sugar.